Lou Marsh: Early life and athletics

+During World War I, Marsh was an officer with The Canadian Grenadier Guards in the Canadian Expeditionary Force, enlisting with the 180th (Sportsmen) Battalion, CEF in 1916.
+He briefly served with the 87th Battalion (Canadian Grenadier Guards) in France before being sent back to Canada after being diagnosed with heart problems.
+He rose to the rank of major while serving in the military.

+Sports referee

 Marsh was one of the top boxing and hockey referees of his era.
 He also worked as a referee in professional wrestling.
 During a match in Toronto in 1921, Marsh surprised the wrestlers after 30 minutes of showmanship by telling them that it was time to stop their exhibition and wrestle a real contest.
 He brought a similar attitude to his work as a boxing referee where, over the course of thousands of bouts, Marsh wasn't reluctant to demand action from the fighters.
 He was a referee in the National Hockey League, and saw action in Stanley Cup playoff games.

-During World War I, Marsh was an officer in the Canadian Expeditionary Force, enlisting with the 180th (Sportsmen) Battalion, CEF in 1916.
-He briefly served in France before being sent back to Canada after being diagnosed with heart problems.
-He rose to the rank of major while serving in the military.

 While in his 40s he was advised by doctors to stop working as a referee.
 Marsh's final appearance in the NHL was in the 1929 playoffs.
 In the late 1920s, he developed an interest in racing small outboard hydroplanes, which he called sea fleas.
 One of the most successful sea flea racers in Toronto was future Toronto Maple Leafs owner Harold Ballard.

 When professional wrestling started coming to Toronto on a weekly basis in 1929, Marsh told readers right from the start that the matches were exhibitions and not real contests.
 In 1935, he coined the term sportive entertainment to describe professional wrestling—a term that in a slightly modified form would come to prominence fifty years later.
 One of his closest friends was Toronto wrestling and boxing promoter Jack Corcoran.

+Journalism career

+At 14, in the first year after the launch of the Toronto Star, Marsh walked into the newspaper's office responding to a want ad and was hired as a copyboy.
+He rose to junior reporter, reporter, columnist (With Pick and Shovel was the name of his long-running column), assistant sports editor under W. A. Hewitt, and finally, in 1931, sports editor.

 In 1931, he succeeded Hewitt as the Stars sports editor after Hewitt accepted a job as the first attractions manager of the new Maple Leaf Gardens.
 Marsh became an avid fisherman and hunter in his 50s, and made a return to officiating as a hockey referee at the 1932 Winter Olympics in Lake Placid, New York.